meilisearch/specifications/text/0034-telemetry-policies.md

 Errors when sending metrics to Amplitude or Sentry should be silent.

+#### Debug build

+In debug build, no telemetry either Amplitude or Sentry will be collected.

 ## 3. Future possibilities

 ### Segment to collect data